 Things I Disliked:

-- More sinister organizations – OK, I know Trinity were mentioned on a couple of occasions in Tomb Raider 2013 and it’s clear that they’re going to be playing a role in the next game…but a bit more background would have been nice.
+- More sinister organisations – OK, I know Trinity were mentioned on a couple of occasions in Tomb Raider 2013 and it’s clear that they’re going to be playing a role in the next game, but a bit more background would have been nice.
 Are they looking for Kaz or for some other woman?
 And who the heck is “Lucya”?
-It could just be down to the nature of storytelling in comics (after all, the writers need to build up suspense and get us to buy the next issue) but it’s all becoming a little repetitive at this point.
+It could just be down to the nature of storytelling in comics.
+After all, the writers need to build up suspense and get us to buy the next issue.
+But it’s all becoming a little repetitive at this point.
 Solarii, Solarii worshippers, and now Trinity.
-After the last story arc, I feel I’ve already had my share of sinister cults and secret organizations.
-And it seems I’m not the only one…
+After the last story arc, I feel I’ve already had my share of sinister cults and secret organisations.
+And it seems I’m not the only one.

 - The Endurance crew – Urgh.
 Just urgh.
 Can we please ditch Reyes and Sam before Rise of the Tomb Raider is out?
 Or is Lara condemned to spend the rest of her tomb-raiding career just rescuing her friends (or their estranged relatives) and dealing with survivor’s guilt?
 I don’t begrudge the girl a few friends and can understand that she needs time to deal with what happened on Yamatai but I do miss the old, confident lone wolf adventurer.
 At least the lone wolf makes an appearance in the latter half of the comic, breaking into restricted areas and sneaking about without Sam and the rest of the gang tagging along.

 - Tombs?
 What tombs? – For a series called “Tomb Raider”, there really is a distinct lack of tombs, or indeed anything ancient, in this issue.
-Judging from the synposes for upcoming comics, I’m guessing this won’t be a problem for much longer but I’m really beginning to pine for the old comics and games.
+Judging from the synopses for upcoming comics, I’m guessing this won’t be a problem for much longer but I’m really beginning to pine for the old comics and games.
 I miss the MacGuffins and booby-trapped tombs.
-Sigh…
+Sigh.

 Have you read Tomb Raider #7?
 What did you think of it?
 And am I being unnecessarily harsh?
 Leave your comments below!